imarc/handbook/strategy.markdown

 :	Clearly define the goals of the project and stakeholder needs, quickly and efficiently, for projects with production scope of *150–250 hours*

 Tasks
 :	Meet with client team to review and prioritize goals, audiences, and benchmarks; discuss content, features, and functionality.
 Report findings to client for validation.
-Create Site Map and Homepage Narrative.
+Create Site Map and Homepage Wireframe.

 Deliverables
-:	Short findings document (1–3 pages), [Site Map](#SiteMap), [Homepage Narrative](#HomepageNarrative)
+:	Short findings document (1–3 pages), [Site Map](#SiteMap), Homepage [Wireframe]()

 Time Req
 :	26–32 hours